Cult of Chucky

-Cult of Chucky is a 2017 American supernatural slasher film written and directed by Don Mancini.
-The seventh mainline installment of the Child's Play franchise, following the 2013 film Curse of Chucky, it stars Fiona Dourif, Michael Therriault, Adam Hurtig, Alex Vincent, Jennifer Tilly, and Brad Dourif.
+Cult of Chucky is a 2017 American supernatural slasher film written and directed by series creator Don Mancini.
+The seventh installment of the Child's Play franchise, following the 2013 film Curse of Chucky, it stars Fiona Dourif, Michael Therriault, Adam Hurtig, Alex Vincent, Jennifer Tilly and Brad Dourif as the voice of Chucky.
+The film follows Chucky returning to terrorize his latest victim, Nica, who is confined to an asylum for the criminally insane.

 Cult of Chucky began production in Winnipeg, Manitoba, Canada in January 2017 and premiered at the London FrightFest Film Festival on August 24 the same year.
 As with the previous film, it was released direct-to-video by Universal Pictures Home Entertainment via Blu-ray, DVD and VOD on October 3.
 The film received generally positive reviews from critics and, as of October 2017, grossed over $2.3 million from DVD and Blu-ray sales.
+A sequel television series, Chucky, premiered in 2021.

 Plot

-Andy Barclay has been torturing the disembodied head of Chucky for four years.
+Many years after their last encounter, (Note: As depicted in Child's Play 3 (1991)) Andy Barclay has been torturing the disembodied head of Chucky (Note: As depicted in Curse of Chucky (2013).) for four years.
 Meanwhile, paraplegic survivor Nica Pierce has been in a mental institution after being framed by Chucky for the murder of her family.
 Nica now believes she was responsible and that Chucky was just a figment of her imagination.

 Dr. Foley, Nica's sexually abusive psychiatrist, has her sent to a medium-security facility.
-Nica meets fellow patients Angela, Claire, Madeleine and Malcolm, a man who suffers from dissociative identity disorder.
+Nica meets fellow patients Angela, Claire, Madeleine and Malcolm, a man with dissociative identity disorder.
 During a group therapy session, Foley introduces a therapy technique involving a Good Guy doll.
 Madeleine, who was institutionalized for smothering her infant son, immediately begins to treat the doll as if it was her baby.

 Nica is visited by Tiffany Valentine, the legal guardian of her niece Alice, and is devastated to learn that Alice has died.
 Tiffany leaves behind a second Good Guy doll, which is possessed by Chucky's spirit.
 That night, Chucky awakens and discovers that Nica has slit her wrists.
 The next morning, Nica finds that her wrists have been stitched up and Angela has been killed, and she realizes that her "delusions" of Chucky were real all along.
 Chucky next kills Claire, while Malcolm begins to refer to himself as "Charles", making Nica suspect that Chucky has transferred his soul into him.